Testing Physical Models for Cosmic Ray Transport Coefficients on Galactic Scales: Self-Confinement and Extrinsic Turbulence at GeV Energies: Conclusions

 Our goal in this study is primarily to place first observational constraints on various ``a priori'' models which have been proposed in the literature for how the effective CR transport parameters (parallel diffusivity and/or streaming/drift speeds) depend on local plasma properties.
 We emphasize that our resolution is nowhere near sufficient to {\em predict} these scalings: rather we implement fully-dynamical CR evolution using different scalings derived from analytic models or PIC simulations.
 The qualitatively important resolution criteria are that we begin to resolve the multi-phase structure within the ISM and CGM (which determines these scalings) and that we at least marginally resolve the deflection length of CRs (so their trajectories through that medium can be followed).
 Our hope is that the conclusions above motivate some general conclusions for galaxy-scale CR transport, and motivate additional theoretical work exploring CR transport in self-confinement scenarios and/or fast-mode scattering.
 The simulations are of course an imperfect representation of reality: we discuss a wide range of additional caveats in \S~\ref{sec:alternative.flux.eqns}, including resolution, numerical implementation details, form of the CR flux equation, equilibrium vs.\ non-equilibrium treatments, statistics (simulating additional galaxies), explicit inclusion of perpendicular diffusivities, and more.
 The uncertainties owing to some of these choices can be significant for some predictions (for extensive discussion of how resolution influences the ISM structure itself, see e.g.\ \citealt{hopkins:fire2.methods,hopkins:sne.methods}), but for our purposes here they generally produce factor $\lesssim 2$ differences in the predicted $\gamma$-ray luminosity or grammage given a {\em fixed} physical model for CR transport (see \paperonetwo).
 In contrast, different choices of CR transport models produce factor $\gg 1000$ differences.
 Given that the most interesting conclusions discussed above are factor $\sim 100$-level effects, it is likely that our conclusions are robust to these and other order-unity effects.

+\datastatement{The data supporting the plots within this article are available on reasonable request to the corresponding author.
+A public version of the GIZMO code is available at \gizmourl.
+Additional data including simulation snapshots, initial conditions, and derived data products are available at \FIREurl.}

-\acknowledgments{Support for PFH was provided by NSF Collaborative Research Grants 1715847 \&\ 1911233, NSF CAREER grant 1455342, and NASA grants 80NSSC18K0562 and JPL 1589742.
+\acknowledgments{We thank the anonymous referee for helpful suggestions.
+Support for PFH was provided by NSF Collaborative Research Grants 1715847 \&\ 1911233, NSF CAREER grant 1455342, and NASA grants 80NSSC18K0562 and JPL 1589742.
 CAFG was supported by NSF 1517491, 1715216, and CAREER 1652522; NASA 17-ATP17-0067; and by a Cottrell Scholar Award.
 DK was supported by NSF grant AST-1715101 and the Cottrell Scholar Award.
 Numerical calculations were run on the Caltech compute cluster ``Wheeler,'' allocations from XSEDE TG-AST130039 and PRAC NSF.1455342 supported by the NSF, and NASA HEC SMD-16-7592.
 Data used in this work were hosted on facilities supported by the Scientific Computing Core at the Flatiron Institute, a division of the Simons Foundation.}

 \begin{appendix}